 In South Carolina, you can add a "payable-on-death" (POD) designation to bank accounts such as savings accounts or certificates of deposit.
 You still control all the money in the account -- your POD beneficiary has no rights to the money, and you can spend it all if you want.
 At your death, the beneficiary can claim the money directly from the bank, without probate court proceedings.

 South Carolina lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 South Carolina does not allow real estate to be transferred with transfer-on-death deeds.

 South Carolina does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for South Carolina's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in South Carolina.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).